Engineering Design courses for 2018

 What kind of student would this course suit?

-This course would suit those with interests in a variety of engineering disciplines and a desire to work closely with industry through placements and design projects during their studies.
-The strong emphasis placed on allowing students to tackle realistic, interdisciplinary design projects during the course is also very well suited to those who enjoy problem solving in teams.
+This course would suit those interested in a variety of engineering disciplines, with a desire to work closely with industry through placements and design projects during their studies.
+The strong emphasis placed on allowing students to tackle realistic, interdisciplinary design projects during the course is very well suited to those who enjoy problem solving in teams.

 How is this course taught and assessed?

-The main engineering disciplines are taught in large lecture classes with students of the other engineering disciplines.
-These units are mainly assessed by exam.
+The main engineering disciplines are taught in large lecture classes with students from other engineering disciplines.
+These units are assessed mainly by exam.

-A central theme of the course is group design, which is assessed by reports and presentations, looking for creativity and engineering competence.
+Group design is a central theme of the course and is assessed through reports and presentations that look for creativity and engineering competence.

 What are my career prospects?

 Our partner companies rate our students highly, which is why they continue to support this accredited degree.
-Partner companies include: Arup, Atkins, Babcock, DCA, DNV-GL, Fraser-Nash, GE Aviation (Dowty), GE Avionics, GKN, Parsons Brinckerhoff, Renishaw, Rolls-Royce, Mabey, Zodiac Seats and The Manufacturing Technology Centre.
+Partner companies include: Arup, Atkins, Babcock, DCA, DNV GL, Frazer-Nash, GE Aviation (Dowty), GE Avionics, GKN, WSP Parsons Brinckerhoff, Renishaw, Rolls-Royce, Mabey, Zodiac Seats, Heathrow and The Manufacturing Technology Centre.

 Did you know?